Skip to content

 On the wall, Lullaby is a subtle icy blue.

-Benjamin Moore Healing Aloe is almost the exact same shade of gray green as Sea Salt, but just a little lighter.
+Benjamin Moore Healing Aloe is almost the exact same tone of gray green as Sea Salt, but just a little lighter.

-This is interesting because Quiet Moments is one shade darker than Healing Aloe on the same color strip, but it is considerably more green.
+This is interesting because Quiet Moments (which we will see in just one second) is one shade darker than Healing Aloe on the same color strip, but it is considerably more green.

 If there was a true darker version of Healing Aloe, it would be nearly identical to Sea Salt.